Regulation Number: 3.15i

 D. The current military leave of absence combined with all previous military leaves of absence does not exceed five years.
 Please note there are eight exceptions to the five-year service limitation.
 For more information regarding exceptions please refer to 38 U.S.C. § 4312.

-Employees do not have reemployment rights with the City of Boise after leave for military service if employees are:
+Employees do not have reemployment rights with the city after leave for military service if employees are:

 A. Not honorably discharged from military service;

 B. Commissioned officers who are dismissed by court-martial or order of the president; or